atistler/aws-to-teams/README.md

 * _CodeCommit Repository State Change_ - Will generate events when a branch
   or tag reference is created, updated, or deleted.

-Add the `aws-to-slack` lambda as the target.
+Add the `aws-to-teams` lambda as the target.
 No other settings are needed.

 ## Managing Multiple Deployments